eda-ricercatore/admin-notes/skill-set/domain-specific/eda-ai-ml.md

-For applications of machine learning, or ML, in the following fields, see the set for [](bio-biochem-biotech.md)
+For applications of machine learning, or ML, in the following fields, see the *Markdown* document for [](bio-biochem-biotech-pharma.md)
 + bioinformatics
 + bio design automation, BDA
++ bio manufacturing automation
++ biology
++ biochemistry
++ biotechnology
++ medicinal chemistry
++ pharmacy
++ pharmaceutical science

+For applications of machine learning, or ML, in fiannce, see the *Markdown* document for [](bio-biochem-biotech-pharma.md)